Jay Riemersma

-Allen Jay Riemersma (born May 17, 1973) is an American former professional football tight end.
-He played for the University of Michigan from 1994 to 1995.
-He played nine seasons in the National Football League (NFL) for the Buffalo Bills from 1996 to 2002 and Pittsburgh Steelers from 2003 to 2004.
+Allen Jay Riemersma (born May 17, 1973) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college basketball for the Michigan Wolverines from 1994 to 1995.
+He played nine seasons in the NFL for the Buffalo Bills from 1996 to 2002 and Pittsburgh Steelers from 2003 to 2004.
 In 2007, he accepted a position as the regional director of the Family Research Council.
 He announced his candidacy for the U.S. House of Representatives in September 2009.

 Playing career

 Zeeland

 Riemersma was born in Evansville, Indiana and grew up in Zeeland, Michigan.
 In 1991, he graduated from Zeeland High School, where he was a star athlete in three sports.
 He became Zeeland's all-time leading scorer in basketball, played baseball for two seasons, and was the quarterback for the football team.